Link009/LPEX/README.md

 What I did was to copy his repository and extract the code which do the detection of plates (his code contains also a character recognition system which worked pretty bad for me).
 After that I did some refactoring.

 Finally, after some processing, OCR is applied.

+# WORK IN PROGRESS - STILL NEED TO UPLOAD FILES #